ChocolateApp/Chocolate/README.md

 * Execute app.py

 ### Important Informations
-* At the first launch, Chocolate will be very slow.
-Be patient !
+* At the first launch, Chocolate will be very fast if you don't renseign the path in config.ini.
+* If you don't change all the paths.
+Go to the settings, and fill in the forms.
 * You can change a lot of settings directly on the website.
 * The default port is 8500.